-- the \$47.9 million increase in FFO, as noted previously, partially offset by; - a \$1.3 million decrease in AFFO from tenant allowances incurred, primarily from releasing and renewal activities in the United States and Austria; and - a \$3.6 million decrease in AFFO from tenant incentive and straight-line rent amortization, primarily from releasing and renewal activities and property acquisitions in Canada and the United States.
+- the \$25.9 million increase in FFO, as noted previously, partially offset by: - a \$5.8 million decrease in AFFO from higher maintenance or improvement capital expenditures incurred in the current year relating to maintenance projects primarily in the United States and Germany.

-Excluding the aforementioned severance of \$1.1 million recognized in the year ended December 31, 2020, AFFO would be \$216.8 million (\$3.83 per unit).
-In comparison, excluding the net \$2.0 million (\$0.04 per unit) real estate transfer tax (\$2.7 million) and related tax recovery (\$0.7 million), which resulted from an internal reorganization and the compensation costs of \$2.5 million (\$0.05 per unit) associated with the departure of the former CFO, AFFO would have been \$177.2 million (\$3.62 per unit) in the prior year.
+Excluding the aforementioned refinancing costs of \$4.5 million recognized in the year ended December 31, 2021, AFFO would be \$239.7 million (\$3.75 per unit).
+In comparison, excluding the aforementioned severance of \$1.1 million, AFFO would have been \$216.8 million (\$3.83 per unit) in the prior year period.

 Granite's investment properties consist of income-producing properties, properties under development and land held for development.
-Substantially all of the income-producing properties are for industrial use and can be categorized as (i) modern logistics/distribution warehouse facilities ("modern warehouse facilities"), which were recently acquired or newly developed/redeveloped, (ii) multi-purpose facilities, which are tenantable by a wide variety of potential users or (iii) special purpose properties designed and built with specialized features and leased to Magna.
+Substantially all of the income-producing properties are for industrial use and can be categorized as (i) distribution/e-commerce, (ii) industrial/warehouse, (iii) flex/office or (iv) special purpose properties designed and built with specialized features and leased primarily to Magna.
+Granite's categorization of income-producing properties has been updated in 2021 to reflect how management characterizes its properties in light of Granite's recent growth and transformation of its portfolio towards logistics, e-commerce and distribution/warehouse facilities.

 The attributes of the income-producing properties are versatile and are based on the needs of the tenant such that an industrial property used by a certain tenant for light or heavy manufacturing can be used by another tenant for other industrial uses after some retrofitting if necessary.
 Accordingly, the investment property portfolio is substantially for industrial use and, as such, Granite determined that its asset class comprises industrial properties for purposes of financial reporting.
 The fair value of the industrial properties, as noted below, is based upon the current tenanting, existing use and attributes of such properties.